lzell/louzell.com/markdown/notes/ses.md

     echo "body" | mailx -s "subject" -S from="aiproxy support <support@aiproxy.pro>" my-verified-email@domain.tld

-Use the launch rake task at ~/dev/aiproxy/infra

 ### Other ways to test email sending:

-Don't forget to check my spam folder when hacking!

 #### Send a test email using sendmail: